wehlutyk/thesis/content/1-introduction-2-evolution.md

 He substantiates this by relying heavily on contemporary cognitive science, and in particular by adopting and extending the view of the modularity of mind initially defended by @fodor_modularity_1983 (his view goes further than Fodor's, as he argues for a *massive modularity of mind* applying not only to perception but also to conceptual processes).
 Combining this view with epidemiology of representations, Sperber argues, results in a theory that avoids two common pitfalls.
 On one side, too abstract approaches tend to consider that culture can be completely studied without going into the details of individual cognitive processes;
-this stance has obvious problems with known constraints about the way our cognitive system works, and with our own intuition of how easy or difficult it is to learn certain practices or certain ideas [@sperber_explaining_1996, p.
-63-66].
+this stance has obvious problems with known constraints about the way our cognitive system works, and with our own intuition of how easy or difficult it is to learn certain practices or certain ideas [@sperber_explaining_1996, pp. 63-66].
 Taking into account the role of psychological constraints is also not incompatible with an account of the diversity of cultures as observed in ethnography [@sperber_explaining_1996, chapter 6].
 On the other side, naive applications of neo-darwinist formalism to the specific case of culture (such as memetics) lead to a grotesque simplification of culture itself, and of the role of cognitive processes in the cultural evolution [@sperber_explaining_1996, p.
 101].
 The importance that CAT gives to individual psychology is often highlighted as one of the main differences with SCE [@sterelny_cultural_2017, p.
 47].